niklas2165/customer-support-crew/README.md

 - **Agents:**
   - **Email Ingestion Agent (`agents/email_ingestion.py`):**
-    Fetches new email data by attempting to call a live FastAPI endpoint and falls back to the local JSON file if the API is unreachable.
+    Fetches a new email from the live FastAPI endpoint.
+If the email is not yet in the database, it inserts it.
+This guarantees that each processed email is stored for reproducibility and monitoring.
+This replaced the initial fallback approach with one that consistently pulls live data from the hosted API.
   - **Intent Classifier Agent (`agents/intent_classifier.py`):**
-    Loads the pre-trained model and classifies the intent of an incoming email based on its subject and body.
+    Loads the pre-trained model and classifies the intent of the email based on its subject and body.
   - **Priority Scorer Agent (`agents/priority_scorer.py`):**
-    Uses sentiment analysis (via TextBlob) as a heuristic to assign an urgency score.
+    Uses a sentiment-based heuristic (via TextBlob) to assign a 0–2 urgency score.
   - **Response Drafter Agent (`agents/response_drafter.py`):**
-    Generates a rule-based draft response using pre-defined templates based on the identified intent.
+    Generates a response using simple rule-based templates aligned with the predicted intent.
   - **Logger Agent (`agents/logger.py`):**
-    Updates the SQLite database with the processed email and appends a new log entry to the frontend (`docs/index.html`).
-This agent also ensures that a consistent monitoring log is maintained.
+    Uses an `INSERT OR REPLACE` operation to write the processed email (including intent, urgency, and response) to the database.
+It also injects a new log entry into `docs/index.html` before a predefined marker, ensuring daily updates to the GitHub Pages frontend.

 - **Orchestration (`crew.py`):**
   A custom orchestrator simulates a CrewAI multi-agent system by sequentially invoking each agent.
-Although this does not yet use the official CrewAI syntax, it provides a clear, modular structure that can later be extended with asynchronous or parallel processing capabilities.
+Though not using official CrewAI syntax yet, the modular design allows for easy upgrades to more sophisticated frameworks later.

 ### 2.4 API Implementation

 - **FastAPI Endpoint (`api/main.py`):**
-  A lightweight API is developed to serve new emails.
-The endpoint `/new_email` randomly selects an email from the dataset, simulating an incoming email stream.
+  A lightweight FastAPI server exposes the `/new_email` endpoint, which randomly returns a realistic email from a predefined JSON dataset.

 - **Deployment on Render:**
-  The API is deployed on Render, making it live and accessible at:
+  The API is live at:
   **[https://customer-support-crew.onrender.com/new_email](https://customer-support-crew.onrender.com/new_email)**
-  This endpoint is used by the Email Ingestion Agent to fetch new email data dynamically.
+  This endpoint is accessed daily by the pipeline.

 ### 2.5 Daily Pipeline and Automation

 - **Daily Pipeline (`daily_pipeline.py`):**
-  A script that calls the orchestrator function (`crew.run_pipeline()`) to process emails end-to-end.
-This script is designed to be executed manually or automatically.
+  The pipeline fetches one new email from the API, inserts it into the database (if not present), classifies it, scores its urgency, generates a response, updates the database, and finally logs it to the frontend HTML.

 - **CI/CD Integration with GitHub Actions (`.github/workflows/respond.yml`):**
-  - **Scheduled Runs:** The pipeline is scheduled to run daily using a cron expression.
+  - **Scheduled Runs:** Configured to run once daily via cron (`7:30 UTC`).
-  - **Automation:** The workflow checks out the repository, installs dependencies, runs the daily pipeline, and commits updates to the frontend.
+  - **Automation:** Each run installs dependencies, executes the full pipeline, and pushes the updated HTML to the `docs/` directory.
-  - **Frontend Update:** The updated `docs/index.html` file (serving as a monitoring dashboard) is pushed, allowing GitHub Pages to display the latest logs.
+  - **Push Permissions:** Workflow permissions are explicitly enabled to allow GitHub Actions to commit and push frontend changes using the built-in `GITHUB_TOKEN`.

 ### 2.6 Frontend for Monitoring

 - **Static Frontend (`docs/index.html`):**
-  The frontend is a static HTML page that displays log entries of processed emails.
-The Logger Agent appends new log entries to this file, which is served via GitHub Pages.
+  Serves as a simple but effective monitoring dashboard.
+New log entries are inserted by the Logger Agent and pushed via CI/CD to GitHub Pages.

-- **User Interface:**
+- **Marker-Based Update Logic:**
-  Basic styling and organization are applied to improve readability and provide quick insights into system performance.
+  The Logger Agent inserts new entries before the marker `<!-- End of logs -->` inside a designated container `<div id="logs">`, ensuring that new emails appear chronologically in the frontend.

 - **Live Frontend URL:**
-  The GitHub Pages site is available at:
+  View the updated logs at:
   **[https://niklas2165.github.io/customer-support-crew/](https://niklas2165.github.io/customer-support-crew/)**

 ### 2.7 Database Utilities

 - **db_utils.py:**
-  Currently, this module is a placeholder for future database utility functions that will centralize common database operations.
-While not critical to the current workflow, it will facilitate refactoring as the project scales.
+  A placeholder for shared database logic.
+Can be expanded as the system grows to support reusable queries or database backups.

 ---